oubino/locpix/README.rst

 **locpix** includes the following functionality in order they are used in a normal workflow:

 #. `Preprocess`_ : Initialises project and converts .csv files representing SMLM data (point cloud) into .parquet files, **necessary for this software**
-#. `Annotate`_ : Generating histograms from the SMLM data and manually annotating these histograms to extract relevant localisations
-#. `Get markers`_ : Labelling histogram with seeds for watershed algorithm
+#. `Annotate`_ : Generating histograms from the SMLM data and manually annotating these histograms to extract relevant localisations & labelling with seeds for watershed algorithm
 #.
 Segmentation:

    #. `Classic segmentation`_ : Use classic method to segment histograms to extract relevant localisations